OrionPortelli/zbmath-scraper/README.md

 **Description**

-Retrieve certain data from a given zbMATH record
+Retrieve the following data from a given zbMATH record

 **Definition**
 `GET records/{id}`